MohammedAldosari/json-translations-manager/README.md

 A visual studio code extension to manage internationalization translation files and keep them in sync. it's allow you to edit multiple languages on the same time.

+# Features

+1. Add, remove, rename, and sort translation keys.
+2. Nested keys support.
+3. Show key translation values when you select the key and hover.
+4. Add tree management to vscode sidebar to easily manage and navigate throw your translation keys.
+5. Support Snippets by writing 'JTM' or 'jtm' which provide you with translation key completion on any of the following programing files  ```['coffeescript', 'csharp', 'go', 'handlebars', 'haml', 'html', 'java', 'javascript', 'javascriptreact, jsx', 'php', 'jade, pug', 'python', 'razor', 'ruby', 'rust', 'swift', 'typescript', 'typescriptreact', 'vue', 'vue-html']```

 # Installation

 1. Open Extensions sidebar panel in Visual Studio Code.
 View → Extensions